 The cathedral in Nin – the smallest cathedral in the world – hosts a festival of sun and light on 21st June each year, which is of course the longest day of the year!

-The International Children’s Festival in Sibenik will be on from mid to late June; the first event took place in 1958.
+The International Children’s Festival in Sibenik will be on from 19th June to 3rd July 2021; the first event took place in 1958.

-The Off Festival, a jazz and blues event, is held in Sibenik in mid-July; 2019 will be the 13th event.
+The Off Festival, a jazz and blues event, is held in Sibenik in mid-July.

-The 13th Millennium Jump takes place in Zadar on 27th July 2019.
+The Millennium Jump takes place in Zadar at the end of July each year.
 Locals (and any other willing participants!) gather on the waterfront to all jump into the sea at the same time.
 Around 1,500 people take part each year; here’s a video from In Your Pocket explaining a bit more about the event.
 Fun to join if you’re there!

 The wonderful Full Moon Festival takes place on the Riva in Zadar on day in early August each year.
 Locals turn off their lights and head to the candlelit waterfront to enjoy music and food.
 A must if you’re in the region at this time of the year.